mohaimin95/node-ts-generator/README.md

 node-ts-generator init <project-name>
 ```

-🔥 Congratulations, you have created a node backend project with Typescript, ESLint and Prettier preconfigured.
+🔥 Congratulations, you have created a node backend project with Typescript, ESLint, Prettier and husky precommit hooks preconfigured.

 ## What's next?